-• Move to and from the cafeteria kiosk quietly.

-- Display good manners, talk quietly, and remain in your assigned area. - Students and teachers will be responsible for overall cleanliness of the classroom.
+- Move to and from the cafeteria kiosk quietly. - Display good manners, talk quietly, and remain in your assigned area. - Students and teachers will be responsible for overall cleanliness of the tables. - Students may be assigned weekly tasks of cleaning or sweeping their classes assigned tables.